taratax/ReactAppTDD/Log.md

 Replaced the 'fireEvent.change' with 'userEvent.type(..' as this is more RTL way.
 Initially my test fails but I forgot to use async for the test function.
 Also we need to add await in the 'type' call.
 Now the test passes.
 Resource I found was: https://allmaddesigns.com/test-react-text-input-with-user-event/

+**13. 28 Feb.
+2024**

+First try of creation modal error while user clicks button on signup page with wrogly typed email address.
+Some problems occurred as I decided to go with portals.
+Was not able to render correctly new ErrorDialog component.